 “Nonsense.”
-She brushed him off and gave Laura a small apologetic smile before continuing.
+She brushed him off and offered Laura a small apologetic smile before continuing.
 “This is my oldest son, Dexter.
 Dexter, this is Laura Witherow.”

 She had no alternative but to meet his gaze.
 However, he did not so much as glance her way, not even with the smallest nod of acknowledgment.
 Admittedly uncomfortable, she quickly looked away.
 It was apparent that Adell’s son not only found little of interest in Laura but found her wanting as well.
 Unconsciously, she straightened her spine.

 “Laura is with David Farley.
-She’s not actually one of our employees.”
-Adell was still cheerful as she continued the introduction.
+She’s not one of our employees.”
+Adell cheerfully continued the introduction.
 “What is it you do, Laura?”

 Abashed, she quietly responded, “Um, well, nothing at the moment.”

-That wiped the smile off Adell’s face momentarily and drew her son’s dark gaze back to Laura’s flushed face.
-Naturally, she returned his glance before she could catch herself.
+That wiped the smile off Adell’s face momentarily and drew her son’s dark eyes back to Laura’s flushed face.
+Naturally, she returned his gaze before she could catch herself.
 He instantly looked away.
 Taken aback, she forced herself to concentrate on what his mother was saying.

 “Then what was it you did before?”
 Adell asked, seemingly unperturbed by Laura’s admission.